Dr. Tamara L. Brown

 Dr. Brown came to UTA from the University of North Texas (UNT), where she served as executive dean of the College of Liberal Arts and Social Sciences for three years.
 In that position, she was responsible for the largest college on campus, consisting of 9,000 students and more than 22 academic departments and programs.

 Brown earned her doctorate and master’s degrees in clinical psychology from the University of Illinois and a bachelor’s degree in psychology from Longwood College.
-She also has a from Asbury Theological Seminary.
+She also has a master’s of divinity from Asbury Theological Seminary.